dylancobb/dylancobb/README.md

 Canonic sequences are Escher-like with their tiling self-similarity and potentially infinite repeatability; they are versatile and interesting musical resources, and the techniques to write them are a specialised area of study.

 My app algorithmically generates every possible canonic sequence of a specific type (two-voice, note-against-note patterns with a two-note melodic model—hence "2x2 canonic sequences"), and organises them in various ways for exploration.
 These patterns are an original discovery, and the topic of a book I am currently writing.
-I have also developed algorithms to generate other note-against-note canonic sequences of arbitrary dimensions, although the general MxN algorithm has a runtime complexity of $\Theta(x^{m+n-1})$ and doesn't scale terribly well for arbitrarily large values of M or N.
+I have also developed algorithms to generate other note-against-note canonic sequences of arbitrary dimensions; the general MxN algorithm has a runtime complexity of $\Theta(x^{m+n-1})$, meaning it doesn't scale terribly well for large values of M or N, but smaller pattern sizes are also fortuitously the most musically useful.

 <!--
 **dylancobb/dylancobb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.